MikeJaredS/hermiter/cran-comments.md

 Days since last update: 2

-Explanation: Fixed minor issues in c++ source code causing the build to fail on Solaris along with ASAN/valgrind issues as brought to the package maintainer's attention by Prof B. Ripley.
+Explanation: Fixed ASAN issues picked up with clang.
 This is a re-submission.